jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

     <iframe src="/labs/jest/default-create-app/index.html" height="580" frameborder="0" allowfullscreen></iframe>
 </div>

-**Note:** if you are using some versionning control, do not forget to initialize it at this step.
-Even if this tool does a big amount of things by itself, it doesn't know the project should be versionned.
+**Note:** if you are using some versioning control, do not forget to initialize it at this step.
+Even if this tool does a big amount of things by itself, it doesn't know the project should be versioned.

 ## Installing Jest